 Join Jen Kramer for an in-depth discussion in this video Exploring administrator modules and modifying the Joomla! version, part of Joomla!
-3.3 Essentials: Modules, Components, Extensions, and Templates.
+3.3 Essential Training: Modules, Components, Extensions, & Templates.

 - So, you may recall me earlier talking about the way the back end of Joomla is configured to display through a template.
 I actually mentioned this back in the Joomla 3 content course.
 And this template here is the ISIS administrator template.
 Joomla uses the same system for creating a website for its back end that it does for its front end.
 So, in other words, the Joomla back end and the interface here is designed in the same way in that it has modules, components, plug ins, and a template.

 And so, one of the things I wanted to show you is that there are administrator modules that are available to you that can also be configured to give you a little bit of custom styling to the back end of your Joomla website.
 One of the things that a lot of people like to do is that they like to remove the Joomla branding.
 They wanna pretend that this is their own custom content management system where they don't want people to know they're working with Joomla.
 So, they might wanna change out the logo up here on the top or down here at the bottom, there is a version number down here that they might wanna change out.